Monitoring IAQ during COVID-19

 Monitor CO2 Levels for Indoor Air Quality Analysis

-The simplest solution to counteracting elevated CO2 levels is to find a reliable, trusted, and easy to use CO2 monitor such as the IAQMini CO2 Monitor, which can be used to properly monitor and measure carbon dioxide, temperature, and relative humidity - in real-time.
+The simplest solution to counteracting elevated CO2 levels is to find a reliable, trusted, and easy to use CO2 monitor, which can be used to properly monitor and measure carbon dioxide, temperature, and relative humidity - in real-time.

 By utilizing a CO2 monitor individuals, organizations, and businesses can gain instant indication from the LCD display that improved ventilation is required for occupant comfort and health throughout indoor air environments.